jaclu/tmux-spotify-info/README.md

+# tmux-spotify-info

+Shows current song playing on spotify in your tmux statusline.

-# My changes
+## My changes

 limited max output length - the default sometimes completely filled the status line if one of the reported fields was really long.

 Original can be found at [https://github.com/jdxcode/tmux-spotify-info](https://github.com/jdxcode/tmux-spotify-info)

-# tmux-spotify-info

-Shows current song playing on spotify in your tmux statusline.

 ## Dependencies
 MacOS Only